Gona Barracks: Post-war years

 The Second World War ended in August 1945, and in the months that followed, Kelvin Grove Military Reserve saw the demobilisation of returning soldiers, and the disposal of surplus stores.
 In 1947, 48 buildings consisting mainly of the RAE Maintenance Company and Signals Camps in the Lower Barracks area, were designated as surplus to Army requirements and sold.

 The post-war era was also a period of major reshaping of the Australian Army.
 The defence force was no longer to consist of a small core of professional offices, supported by a part-time army.
 To this end, the Australian Regular Army was created in September 1947, in which it was planned to have 19,000 full-time soldiers.
 The Australian Military Forces (militia) were renamed the Citizens Military Forces (CMF) in 1948, and in 1951 the Commonwealth introduced the National Service Scheme which required all 18-year-old Australian males to register for six months compulsory full-time military training, followed by a period of part-time service.
 The Kelvin Grove site, which became known as the Kelvin Grove Training Area in 1948, was to be used in the National Service Scheme as a major CMF training centre in Brisbane.

 In 1952 the Defence Department decided to construct a new CMF complex for the training of Engineers and Signals at the Kelvin Grove site.
 The complex required many buildings, some of which were new buildings constructed at the site, and others were relocated from elsewhere.
 In establishing the CMF facility, CMF Engineers dug the initial earthworks, and the old riding school was demolished.
 Twenty-one World War II era buildings were relocated to the lower barracks area from the Wacol Army Camp, and a weatherboard assembly hall was built for both the Engineers and Signals.
 The depots for both groups were completed in 1953 and the engineers buildings were painted blue and the Signals buildings painted brown to distinguish between the two Depot areas.
 Authorisation for sealing the road linking the upper and lower barracks areas was also given in 1953.
-During the 1950s the School for Linesmen Building became the headquarters of the 5th Cadet Brigade which controlled all the school cadet units located in Brisbane and surrounding districts.
-The 5th Cadet Brigade remained in the building throughout the 1960s.
+During the 1950s the School for Linesmen Building became the headquarters of the 5th Cadet Battalion which controlled all the school cadet units located in Brisbane and surrounding districts.
+The 5th Cadet Battalion remained in the building throughout the 1960s.

 Throughout the 1950s and 1960s, the upper barracks continued its links with the Artillery.
 A 6 in gun, reported to be from HMAS Sydney, was located behind the 1915 Engineers depot.
 The gun was later removed, although the "H" frame steel base remained.